 Ma: The 90s.
 By far.
 I m just a little N.W.A. and still listen to Biggie like he just came out yesterday.
 I love overalls and have been wearing overalls my whole life.
 The artistic era for 90s kids and teenagers involved doodling in you notebook, doing small sketches and cut-out collages, all of which I have integrated into MØPSI.
 Sub-street cultures such as skating, graffiti, anything hip hop related (music, dance, fashion), now those were my steeeeez!

-There’s a huge sense of individuality showing across the streets of first-tier China now compared to three years ago.
+There is a huge sense of individuality showing across the streets of first-tier China now compared to three years ago when I first got here.
 I actually love the Chinese millennial street style which is a mix of streetwear and punk meshed with an ugly pretty style.

 Temper: How have you seen people’s individuality and style in China evolve since your Shanghai-touchdown in 2014?